-Document Package and One-on-One Meeting with Internship Coordinator
+Application and One-on-One Meeting with Internship Coordinator

-Students must submit a complete internship document package consisting of the 1) student information sheet, 2) a resume, and 3) student detail sheet) by the deadline listed on Table 1.
-As noted above, those who do not submit a completed package by the deadline risk not being able to complete the internship during the desired semester.
-Completed internship packages will be reviewed for eligibility in the order they are received.
+Students must submit a complete internship application consisting of the 1. application form, 2. a resume (if applicable), and 3. student cover letter (if applicable) by the deadline listed on Table 1.
+As noted above, those who do not submit a completed application by the deadline risk not being able to complete the internship during the desired semester.

-After reviewing the internship document packages to ensure students meet the eligibility requirements, the Internship Coordinator will meet with eligible students individually.
+Students may meet with the Internship Coordinator individually.
 This meeting is to discuss the student's internship ideas and internship sites.
 Students who have not identified an internship site should be prepared to discuss their interests and learning goals, as well as any questions regarding the internship.
-Whenever possible the Internship Coordinator will provide specific guidance on potential contacts for internship sites.
+Students may be referred to the Career Center for resume and cover letter reviews, participation in mock interviews, and other advice to improve their interview skills.